Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/README.md

 ### Acknowledgements

-- My Mentor for the helpful feedback.
+- My Mentor Aaron Sinnott for the helpful feedback.
 - Scott & Alan from tutor support at Code Institute.